Ryannn41/Smart-Shop/README.md

 <h2>About the project</h2>
-<P>This project presenting an pure front-end based e-commerce website created using React and CSS.
-The site features a clean and intuitive design, offering user-friendly navigation and an uncomplicated shopping encounter that emphasizes the products.</p>
+<P>This project presents a pure front-end-based e-commerce website created using React and CSS.
+The site features a clean and intuitive design, offering user-friendly navigation and an uncomplicated shopping encounter emphasizing the products.</p>

 👉 Live Demo: <a href='https://smartshop-wenhaoyu.com/'>Ecommerce Demo</a>